X1cT34m/Writeup/README.md

 # Writeup
-Writeup for some previous challenges.
+Writeup for some previous challenges by X1cT34m.